-The elegant temple is recognizable from a far from its 9 story pagoda.
-The sharp red, yellow and orange colours painted on the pagoda make it more prominent in the lush green highlands.
+The elegant temple is recognizable from afar by its 9-story pagoda.
+The sharp red, yellow, and orange colors painted on the pagoda make it more prominent in the lush green highlands.
 The temple also offers visitors a breathtaking view and is a good place to meditate and appreciate the wonders of nature.
 As mentioned above, the panoramic views from the temple terrace are beyond words to explain.

-Further as you reach to the Temple’s sky terrace you are greeted by the 15 meter tall statue of Buddha.
-The ginormous statue of Buddha is perched aside the 10 chambers of hell.
+Further, as you reach the Temple’s sky terrace you are greeted by the 15-meter-tall statue of Buddha.
+The ginormous statue of Buddha has perched aside the 10 chambers of hell.
 These chambers of hell depict the afterlife of sinners.
-The art work is amazing and quite scary to see the depictions.
+The artwork is amazing and quite scary to see the depictions.

 The weather up here is amazing.
 Cold, fresh mountain breeze mesmerizes you along with the natural beauty surrounding the temple.
 A must-visit place and you surely will have a magical time here.